johsteffens/mocutsvd/doc/mocutsvd.md

 ## The Golub-Reinsch SVD Approach

 The Golub-Reinsch Algorithm [2] is a classic and popular SVD algorithm.
-It consists of two phases:
+It is composed of two processing-phases:

 1. **Bi-Diagonalizing $A$ via alternating left and right Householder reflections.**
 2. **Diagonalizing $A$ via alternating left and right Givens rotations: GR-Chasing.**

 Bi-Diagonalizing means: Zeroing all elements in $A$, except the main diagonal and one immediate sub-diagonal of $A$.

-Phase 1 zeros alternatingly the leftmost non-zero column under the main-diagonal via left UT $P_i$ , then the uppermost non-zero row right from the sub-diagonal via $Q_i$.
-This is done via Householder transformation as depicted in the following figure:
+Phase 1 iterates on a lower-right block matrix.
+Each iteration adds a new bi-diagonal row and column to the upper and left section of $A$ and shrinks the residual block accordingly.
+It is done by zeroing leftmost non-zero column under the main-diagonal via $P_i$ , then the uppermost non-zero row right from the sub-diagonal via $Q_i$.
+This can be achived with Householder transformation as depicted in the following figure:

 ![](image/bi_a/vis_000000.png)![](image/bi_a/vis_000001.png)![](image/bi_a/vis_000002.png)![](image/bi_a/vis_000003.png)![](image/bi_a/vis_000004.png)![](image/bi_a/vis_000005.png)![](image/bi_a/vis_000006.png)![](image/bi_a/vis_000007.png) **....** ![](image/bi_a/vis_000048.png)